 Once upon a time I lived without a pet.
 And now, it seems that with my little Burmese cat everything is possible.
 It is quite unbelievable to experience how much company a little being like that can provide you.
 It is true that we think we are our pets’ masters, but in reality￼ that is a delusion.￼

 Dear Reader, had you followed this blog, you’d realize that it’s been quite a while since I posted anything of value here.
+But then again, in this relativistic world, what is “of value”?
 I’m not even implying that this particular post will have a great deal of depth or insight.
 It’s been too long, and I thought I’d say hi.

 However, as it is always the case, I thought I’d send you to a song that I think represents well the photo above.
 It’s called Bangkok.

 When asked where does my inspiration come from I must say that I don’t always have a ready answer.
 It is as if I was the medium through which music is sent from somewhere far away only to be converted into something we can understand and actually hear.
 In other words, to attempt to find out where music comes from is an attempt in futility.

 The little insects all around us are completely mesmerizing should we take the time to actually look at them.
 They are busy doing their daily things, contributing just as much as we are, to life’s struggle.
 It’s all beautiful to contemplate.